88lex/sasync/README.md

 Copy/sync with My Drive can be done but is a bit more tricky.
 You may need --drive-shared-with-me and --drive-impersonate, as SA accounts only see My Drive files in Shared with Me.

-There are several files in the repo:
+There are several files in the repo.
+When you run the script check that the files exist on your local machine and that the script points to them correctly.

 1. sasync is the main script that pulls sync sets from 'set' files and runs rclone sync (or copy with the -c flag).
 2. json.count is an external counter file for the json set.
 The easiest setup is to number your jsons 1.json, 2.json etc.